phillrich13/Classification/Project Proposal.md

 ## Question
 ### Framing
-I am volunteering with the Austin Animal Center to develop a classification model to help them understand likely outcomes for newly acquired pets.
+I am volunteering with the Austin Animal Center to develop a classification model to help them understand likely outcomes for newly acquired animals.
+(Exclusively cats and dogs as they make over ~95% of all animals in the data)

 ### Benefits
-The Austin Animal Center wants to be able to predict likely outcomes with newly received animals so that they better plan a few things:
+The Austin Animal Center wants to be able to predict likely outcomes with newly received animals so that they can better plan a few things:
 * Space for new animals, may need to transfer animals with outcomes associated with long term stays to make room for more urgent situations
 * Budget considerations, long term animals require more money and if they can better understand the incoming animals they can better plan their budget and request more funding
 * Pre-emptive care and potential change in process for animals predicted for Euthanasia